kool-dev/kool/docs/1-Introduction.md

-From **development** to **production**, kool brings speed and security to software development teams from different stacks, making their development environments reproducible and easy to set up.
+From **development** to **production**, **kool** brings speed and security to software development teams using different stacks; making their development environments reproducible and easy to set up.

-Here are a few things kool can help you with:
+**kool** can help you:

 * Stop installing lots of things on your machine like NGINX, PHP, NODE
-* Stop writing documentation on how to setup local environments
+* Stop writing documentation on how to set up local environments
-* No more works on my machine due to different version / setup
+* Eliminate "works on my machine" issues due to different version / setup
-* Have total control of the stack per project, different projects on different versions?
+* Have total control of each stack per project.
+Different projects on different versions?
 No problem!
-* Have the very same stack / version from your production environment
+* Use the very same stack / version as your production environment
-* Work the same way on different stacks / projects (laravel? adonis? nextjs? symfony?)
+* Work the same way on different stacks / projects (Laravel?
+Adonis?
+NextJS?
+Symfony?)